AdrianMosnegutu/Jammming/README.md

 ## Features

 - **Search & Filter:** Find songs using filters such as track, artist, album, or genre.
 - **Listen to Previews:** Listen to a short preview of the songs before adding them to your playlist.
-Not all songs have been provided with previews!
+Not all songs have previews!
 - **Create Custom Playlists:**
   - Choose a playlist cover.
   - Set the playlist name and description.